OU Profiles homepage Edit my profile User guide Accessibility Statement

 Projects

-Evaluation of Wellbeing of Women's government funded project
+Evaluation of Wellbeing of Women's project Menopause Xplored

-Wellbeing of Women was recently awarded a grant from the Health and Wellbeing Fund, a joint initiative between the Department of Health and Social Care, NHS England and the UK Health Security Agency.
-The grant is to carry out a project focused on increasing women’s mental and physical health by helping workplaces in the SME sector become more aware, and in turn more supportive, of the menopause and its impact on women in the workplace.
-The project is location specific and will target SMEs in Milton Keynes, Central Bedfordshire and Bedford Borough.
-In addition to face-to-face training, the project will create an online resource that will provide appropriate guidance and signpost managers and employees to evidence-based advice on providing workplace specific support to their colleagues.
-We would like to request Jo Brewis to act as an external evaluator for our programme.
-We want her to advise us on the design of our theory of change, the kind of questions we are asking our participants and whether they align with measuring the impact we hope to achieve.
-We would request a brief report from her every six months to delineate progress and identify any issues as well as reading the analysis they put together from the pre- and post-workshop feedback as well as the two case studies they are required to write as part of the project.
+This project was funded by a grant from the Health and Wellbeing Fund, a joint initiative between the Department of Health and Social Care, NHS England and the UK Health Security Agency.
+It entailed a focus on improving women’s mental and physical health by helping workplaces in the SME sector become more aware, and in turn more supportive, of the menopause and its impact in the workplace.
+The project was location-specific and targeted SMEs in Milton Keynes, Central Bedfordshire, Luton and Northampton.
+It was delivered in the form of workshops combining expert training and advice with an immersive VR film plus downloadable resource packs and toolkits.
+I acted as an external evaluator for the workshop programme, advising on its theory of change, the kind of feedback Wellbeing of Women asked for from participants and whether this aligned with the impact they wanted to achieve.
+I produced regular brief reports on the project to delineate progress and identify any issues as well as an end of project report based on pre- and post-workshop feedback.

 Publications